container-storage-interface/spec/spec.md

 A Controller Plugin MUST implement this RPC call if it has `CREATE_DELETE_VOLUME` capability.
 This RPC will be called by the CO to deprovision a volume.
-If successful, the space associated with the volume MAY or MAY NOT be released depending upon the configuration of the back end device including any available retention policies.

 This operation MUST be idempotent.
 If a volume corresponding to the specified `volume_id` does not exist or the artifacts associated with the volume do not exist anymore, the Plugin MUST reply `0 OK`.